IRT Information Security Services

-Lost or Stolen Device — Any employee who has lost, or had stolen, a device used for Stanford business is responsible for following all school procedures.
+Lost or Stolen Device — If your device used for Stanford business has been lost or stolen, you're responsible for following all school procedures.
 This includes reporting the situation immediately to the Stanford University Privacy Office.
 Click here for the Data Security Program's instructions for reporting a missing device.

 Reporting an Incident — How to report a security incident, as outlined in the Administrative Guide.

 I Think I've Been Hacked — What to do if your computer or server may be compromised.

-What is a DMCA Notice? — The correct procedures to follow if you receive a DMCA notice.
+What is a DMCA Notice? — What to do if you receive a DMCA notice.

 Email Information Security — You can file a Help Request, or contact us at irt-security@lists.

 Contact Information Security — Our Information Security team members, with email addresses and other contact information.

 Tools & Info

 Encryption — Protecting the sensitive information that may be stored on your computer.

 Bastion Access — How to log into Bastion with two-factor authentication.

 MedSecureSend — Using Stanford Medicine's secure file transfer service.

 How To Secure Your Information — A starting place for protecting the information on your computer: how to encrypt your computer, back up your information securely, and send secure files and email.

 Cloud Computing — About cloud-based services and which ones are IRT-approved.